-After testing the repaired beams, the repaired major and minor diagonal cracks in the beams do not reopen (except in beams B6 andB7) and the beams fail due to new diagonal cracks developed with approximately the same formation sequence as the major diagonal cracks in the original beams.
-The new diagonal crack is developed adjacent to (in beam B3) or near (in beams B1 and B8) the repaired major crack, or at the other shear span (in beams B2, B4 and B5) away from the repaired major crack.
-A new minor diagonal cracks are developed near the repaired minor diagonal cracks in beam B1.
-The repaired major diagonal cracks in the repaired beams B6 and B7 are reopened, see Figs.(5) to (12).
+After testing the repaired beams, the repaired major and minor diagonal cracks in all the beams did not reopen and the beams failed due to new diagonal cracks developed with approximately the same formation sequence as the major diagonal cracks in the original beams.
+The new diagonal crack is developed adjacent to (in beam B3) or near (in beams B1 and B5) the repaired major crack, or at the other shear span (in beams B2 and B4) away from the repaired major crack.
+A new minor diagonal crack is developed near the repaired minor diagonal crack in beam B1, Figs.(5 to 9).